What is Glioblastoma Multiforme?

 Although these tumors almost never spread to other parts of the body, they quickly invade other parts of the brain.
 They are the most aggressive of all primary brain tumors (tumors that originate in the brain).

-Symptoms of Glioblastoma Multiforme
+Glioblastoma Multiforme Symptoms

 Because glioblastomas grow quickly, the most common symptoms are usually caused by increased pressure within the brain.